romland/itemLens/README.md

     - Which fields I actually fill in
     - How I search for related links
     - **Note on Terminology:** While itemLens is an *inventory management* system, the UI refers to the top-level databases as "Collections".
 The bulk camera feature is named "Multi-Scan", and the underlying database schema retains the name "Inventories" for structural stability.
 I mention this because there is bound to be confusion before all variables are renamed.
 Especially since there was a "collection" before (which is now multi-scan).

+#### Scanning Clothes
+When taking pictures of clothes for your collection, especially if you use the background removal feature, the items will look significantly better if you:
+1. Lay them flat on a contrasting surface (like a bedsheet or clean floor).
+2. Smooth out major wrinkles.
+3. Ensure decent ambient lighting to avoid harsh shadows.

+And then you have **The Pool Noodle Hack ($2):** Slit a dense foam pool noodle or foam pipe insulation down the side and slide it over the top bar of a standard wooden hanger.
+It immediately widens the shoulder profile, preventing limp sleeves and hanger-pokes.

+This takes only a couple of seconds per item and drastically improves the visual quality of the resulting cutouts.

 # Third parties
 I really dislike it when I have to register for some 3rd party services to try out some software, therefore, that is all voluntary.
 Set the flag `NO_THIRD_PARTY_SERVICES` to `true` in `.env`